Are these the 5 best Masters final rounds ever?

 Many great golfers have never won a major championship.
 At 34 years of age, after a slew of close calls, Phil Mickelson was well on his way toward that sort of mixed legacy.
 After a rough front nine that created a logjam atop the leaderboard, Mickelson put on a thrilling charge that included consecutive birdies from the 12th through 14th holes, a near-ace at 16 and the piece de resistance, a clutch 18-footer for birdie at 18 that capped off an inward-nine 31 and edged Ernie Els by a shot.

-The moment Mickelson's putt curled into the cup will forever be a signature moment in 21st-century golf history.
+The moment Mickelson's putt curled into the cup on the final hole will forever be a signature moment in 21st-century golf history.
 Lefty's splaying leap into the air and the delirious roar of a crowd completely aware of the significance of the moment created a catharsis that will be hard to match in a future millennium's worth of Masters Tournaments.

 2013: 'Come on, Ozzy!'

-The playoff didn't disappoint, either, Cabrera nearly chipped in for birdie in the return to the 18th before both settled for pars.
+The playoff didn't disappoint, either.
+Cabrera nearly chipped in for birdie on the first playoff hole - Augusta National's 18th - before both settled for pars.
 Then Scott struck the decisive blow with a birdie putt on 10, the second playoff hole, after Cabrera's own attempt just missed.
 This time the celebration was all relief: arms raised to the sky, rain falling across the Queenslander's laughing face.
+I'll never forget it.

 What are your all-time favorite Masters final rounds?
 Feel free to share your memories in the comments below!